Foundlings

 'FOUNDLING' (trovatello) versus 'ABANDONED CHILD' (abbandonato): There is a tendency to use these two terms to mean the same thing.
 There can be a difference, however.

 Clearly, infants who were found in 'the wheel', on a doorstep, in the woods, or in the middle of the road were abandoned before they were found.
-But there is another class of abandoned children, as noted above; those who were delivered by a midwife to a woman who would not or could not name the child's father.
+But there is another class of abandoned children, as noted above; those who were delivered by a midwife to an unnamed woman who would not or could not name the child's father.
 In these cases, the mother of the child abandoned the child to the midwife and hence to the local authorities.
 She was known only to the midwife, not reported in the record of birth, so she was 'officially' unknown, as was the father.
 Hence, while all foundlings were abandoned children, not all abandoned children were strictly foundlings.

 In its effect on the future of the infant, the results were the same, whether the child was abandoned to the wheel or abandoned to a midwife.
 While not strictly 'found', the latter, just as for an actual 'foundling', was given a concocted name, consigned to a wet-nurse or home for abandoned children, and future official references to his parents would list both of them as unknown.
 See the case study for Santa Venerdi Proietta, below.